-However if you want your food co-op to be sustainable in the long term it is important not to be reliant on external funding, as generally funders want to support new activities and will not keep giving the same projects money year after year.
-Therefore if you are getting funding for your core running costs it's important that you have plans for how to cover these once the funding has run out, for example through generating income from sales.
+For your food co-op to be sustainable in the long term it is important to not be reliant on external funding (and funders are unlikely to support a co-op year after year).
+If you are receiving a grant for startup costs or core running costs it is important to have a plan in place for how you will cover your costs once the funding has run out.

-In order to apply for any funding you will need to have a constitution and a bank account.
-If you are just starting up and don't have either of these things yet in some cases you may be able to apply through another organisation that can act as the accountable body e.g. a school or community group that you're working with to set up the food co-op.
+To apply for any funding you will generally need to have a constitution and a bank account.
+You might still be able to apply through another organisation that can act as the accountable body (for example a school or community group that you are working closely with).

-These can be very useful for getting funding for the basic equipment to run your food co-op.
-Student-led food co-ops can apply via our partner organisation, NUS, for start up costs of up to £1000 and ongoing support through the Student Eats programme.
-Often small grants schemes are also run by local councils or primary care trusts.
+Small grant schemes are often run by local councils or primary care trusts.
 There may be charitable trusts in your area that will support local community projects.
 Usually the application forms for small grants are quite short and not too hard to fill in and in general you won't have to do much monitoring and will probably just have write a short report after you've spent the money.

 Medium grants - £1,000 to £20,000

-These are available from the Big Lottery e.g. via Awards for All and also other Lottery-funded schemes e.g. Local Food Fund (NB the Local Food Fund is soon to be suspended so you only have until 21 August 2009 to put in a first stage application).
-Normally these schemes have quite a quick turnaround and so you will hopefully hear if your bid has been successful within about 8 weeks.
-The application forms and reporting procedures will generally be a bit longer than for small grants but should still not be too onerous, as you will only have to do an end of grant report, rather than reporting on a quarterly basis.
-Often it can be easier to get funding for capital expenditure i.e. buying items of equipment, vans, etc. than it is to get funding for revenue, e.g. paying salaries, rent.
+These are available from the Big Lottery, for example via Awards for All.
+Normally these schemes have a quick turnaround and you will hear if your bid has been successful within 8 weeks.
+The application forms and reporting procedures will generally be a bit longer than for small grants, but often you only have to do an end of grant report rather than reporting on a quarterly basis.
+Often it is easier to get funding for capital expenditure (buying equipment, vans, etc.) than it is to get funding for core running costs such as salaries and rent.

 Large grants - over £20,000